poojaontheweb/openapi-initiative-briefs/OAI-SIG-Liaison-One-Pager.md

 ## The non-technical case for alignment

-**Interoperability = ecosystem growth.** When an industry group's API standard is expressed in OpenAPI, any developer in the world can onboard in hours instead of weeks.
-That means more integrations, more adoption, and more value for members.

-**Reduce duplication of effort.** Industry groups spend significant resources writing API documentation, code samples, and integration guides.
-OpenAPI alignment means much of this can be auto-generated — freeing teams to focus on domain expertise, not API plumbing.
+**1. A shared language across teams**
+OpenAPI acts like a common blueprint everyone can read.
+Business teams, product managers, and partners can understand what a service does without needing engineering knowledge — reducing misunderstandings between technical and non-technical stakeholders.

+**2. Faster partnerships and integrations**
+When organizations publish OpenAPI definitions, partners can quickly understand how to connect systems.
+This lowers the barrier for collaborations, ecosystem partnerships, and third-party innovation.

+**3. Greater transparency and trust**
+OpenAPI makes digital services more visible and understandable.
+Stakeholders can see what data flows where and what functions exist — improving internal trust and external credibility. *How does trust manifest?
+When a partner can read exactly what your API does and doesn't expose, that's trust built by design, not by relationship.*

+**4. Better governance and accountability**
+Leadership can more easily review what digital capabilities exist across the organization — supporting compliance, auditing, and risk management, and encouraging consistent standards across teams.

+**5. Ecosystem thinking**
+OpenAPI supports the idea that services can become building blocks for other innovations.
+This helps organizations shift from isolated tools to platform ecosystems, and positions the industry group as infrastructure — not just a standards body.

+**6. Future-proofs the standard**
-**Future-proof your standard.** OpenAPI is maintained by a global community and evolves with the industry.
-Alignment means your standard inherits that momentum rather than maintaining it independently.

-**Signal credibility.** OpenAPI is backed by Google, Microsoft, Salesforce, IBM, and hundreds of others.
-Alignment signals to your members that your API standard is enterprise-ready and globally interoperable.
+OpenAPI is maintained by a global community and evolves with the industry.
+Alignment means your standard inherits that momentum.
+It also signals to members that your API standard is enterprise-ready — backed by Google, Microsoft, Salesforce, IBM, and hundreds of others.

+**7. Supports responsible technology**
+Clear service definitions make it easier to examine how systems behave and what data they use — supporting transparency, oversight, and responsible technology practices.

 ---